top of page

 We are only able to assist kittens with the help of our amazing fosters.
 We have a limited amount of fosters each season, and can only help as many as our foster families can handle.
 Kittens are typically too small and more prone to illnesses when they stay in the shelter, so the safest place for them is in a foster home until they are spayed or neutered, vaccinated and ready to place in their forever homes.
 Click here to learn more about becoming a foster with us.

 Please send us an email if you would like to inquire about placing abandoned kittens with us.
-We do have surrender fees associated with a litter of kittens, as they are very expensive for shelters to care for.
+Donations will always be greatly apprecieated at the time of surrendering.

 STRAY CAT SURRENDER INFORMATION

 Please keep in mind that we are a CAGE-FREE animal shelter, meaning all of our cats interact with each other.
-Because of this, we cannot bring in adult strays off the street since they can potentially be carrying something that can pass on to our resident cats.
-Please use the graph above or go to our resources page for more information on what to do if you come across an adult stray who needs assistance.
+Please use the graphs below or please use our resource spreadsheet for more information on what to do if you come across an adult stray who needs assistance.